 - Individuals who, following an intervention, may be willing to come for a thorough evaluation, without the intention of committing to a full inpatient stay.

 - Individuals needing a powerful, yet gentle supportive process to break through denial of substance abuse, behavioral addictions and/or mental health issues.

 - Individuals wanting a second opinion to previous diagnosis.

 Throughout the process, members of the Cottonwood team meet to discuss and integrate their findings.
 At the end of the 4 days, a roundtable meeting is held with the patient to discuss strengths, findings and treatment recommendations.

-Take a few minutes to learn more about CAP; you can download and /or print our CAP brochure here.
+Take a few minutes to learn more about CAP.
 Let us know if we can be of service to you or your family member.

 Here’s to health and the miracle of recovery.